rjcmarkelz/BIS180L_web/Course-Info.md

 __Teaching Assistant:__ Kristen Beck <kristenbeck527@gmail.com>

 ## Grading

-Weekly Assignments: 45%
+* Weekly Assignments: 45%
-Take Home Midterm: 25%
+* Take Home Midterm: 25%
-Takehome Final: 25%
+* Take Home Final: 25%
-Class Participation/presentation: 5%
+* Class Participation/presentation: 5%

 ## Weekly Assignments
 There will be one assignment due for each week.
 Weekly assignments will generally be __due at 9:00AM on Monday__ for the previous week’s material.
 Weekly assignments will take one of two forms: